-From Table \ref{iid}, centralized MoE consistently achieves the best performance by leveraging its global knowledge of all data samples without compromising data privacy.
+From the results, centralized MoE consistently achieves the best performance by leveraging its global knowledge of all data samples without compromising data privacy.
 The local classifier performs the worst in IID scenarios, as the limited local data restricts the deep model from capturing the overall data statistics.
 In a more non-IID scenario, the local classifier overfits the dominated labels, leading to a higher accuracy but an extremely low F1 score.
-For the proposed Fed-NMoE, FedGate outperforms all other gating methods since no prior knowledge is required, which aligns with our discussion.
-RollGate performs poorly due to the challenges of limited and heterogeneous data to train a powerful gate.

 For different feature extractors, FedCE performs well in more IID cases while significantly degrades in non-IID scenarios due to the poor ability of FedAvg to address heterogeneous data.
 FedSC exhibits moderate performance in the IID case, while significantly outperforming all other approaches in non-IID cases, due to the strong capacity of self-supervised learning to extract hidden patterns.
-Table \ref{iid1} displays a similar performance pattern, indicating the significant potential of FedSSL and personalized experts in enabling MoE-based LAM in next-generation edge computing.
+Fig. \ref{fig:iid1} displays a similar performance pattern, indicating the significant potential of FedSC and personalized experts to enable MoE-based LAM in next-generation edge computing.